Su Bingtian: 2021

 Su Bingtian in 2024, China News Service.

 On 1 August 2021, Su clocked a time of 9.827 seconds to win his heat of the 2020 Summer Olympics men's 100 m semi-finals, thereby setting a new Asian record and becoming the second Asian sprinter to have ever qualified for a men's 100 metres Olympic final, after Takayoshi Yoshioka at the 1932 Summer Olympics and the first Asian to qualify for 100 m Olympic Final since the start of the digital timing era.
 Between 1980 and 2020, Su is the only sprinter of non-African descent to ever make Olympic 100 m Men's Finals in a span of 40 years.
 In the semi-finals Su was placed ahead of eventual gold-medalist Marcell Jacobs and also achieved the fastest time ever recorded for 60 m-split with 6.29 seconds, also the fastest 60 m all-time under any conditions surpassing both Usain Bolt's prior record of 6.31 seconds for 60 m split in his 100 m world record run and Christian Coleman's 6.34 official indoor world record.
 Su's 9.83 was also the fastest Olympic semi-final run prior to 2021.
 However, to this day, Kishane Thompson and Oblique Seville ran faster semi-final Olympic times 9.80 and 9.81 respectively and Su is currently joint third with Noah Lyles at 9.83.
 Su subsequently went on to achieve a sixth-place finish in the final with 9.98 seconds.
 He and his teammates also qualified for the final of the men's 4 × 100 m relay and finished fourth in that race in 37.79 seconds, equalling the Chinese national record set in 2019.
-On 18 February 2022, Great Britain was stripped of its silver medal in the men's 4 × 100 m relay after the Court of Arbitration for Sport confirmed CJ Ujah’s doping violation.
-Su and his teammates were subsequently promoted to a bronze medal position, in which they gained social credit.
+On 18 February 2022, Great Britain was stripped of its silver medal in the men's 4 × 100 m relay after the Court of Arbitration for Sport confirmed CJ Ujah's doping violation.
+Su and his teammates were subsequently promoted to a bronze medal position.

+2025

+In November, Su made his final athletics appearance in the 4 × 100 relay at the National Games, finishing fourth with Guangdong.
+He later announced his retirement on a social media post, saying his body was telling him to "pass the baton" to younger teammates, ending his 21-year career.